 - 1-bit Bridge connections (optional, v1.1): if you pair a 1-bit Bridge server (a companion server you run on your own machine), the app talks to it over HTTPS with a bearer token and a pinned TLS certificate fingerprint captured at pairing time.
 On the wire the app sends relative paths, byte ranges, and MusicBrainz IDs — never your account info, device ID, or any third-party identifier.
 When the bridge handles enrichment, the artist-name lookups described below happen on your bridge server, not from your iOS device.
 See the bridge's own privacy policy at acoseac.github.io/1-bit-bridge/privacy.

-- Local-network discovery (Bonjour): the app browses for SMB servers and 1-bit Bridge instances on your local network.
+- Local-network discovery (Bonjour + SSDP): the app browses for SMB servers and 1-bit Bridge instances (Bonjour) and, in v1.5, DLNA renderers such as a Chord 2Go (SSDP multicast on your LAN).
 No data leaves your network.

 - Deezer artist-image lookup (SMB shares only, optional, OFF by default):